serhankars/cheatsheets/git.md

     git commit -m "message" --amend

 --no-edit means I don't want to change the last commit's message

-    git commit --ammend --no-edit
+    git commit --amend --no-edit

---ammend will change the last commit's number so you should not ammend public commits.
+--amend will change the last commit's number so you should not amend public commits.

 **Working area:** not added changes
 **Staging area:** where git puts changes

 A file can be in both at the same time.